 This music is serious.
 This presentation is serious.
 Spectacle doesn’t apply here.
 Sentimentality doesn’t apply here.
 Pay attention to the music!
 An assured, masterful bit of programming—not just some splashy entertainment, but a true, potentially life-changing encounter with Art.
 For only ten bucks a bottom-price ticket, I understand.
 I hope you Brits appreciate what you have.

 John, dearest: It was only quite recently that I decided the satisfaction I get, devising interesting fantasies about making love to you in full dress (in my imagination we’re both in our work clothes, you in your tailcoat, me in my sarong), belongs best in a particular narrow stream of writing that has nothing to do with the way I regard you in real life: as a fellow artist I’d enjoy exchanging energies with.
 So, hooray for your concert blue suit, your concert tuxedo, your rehearsal T-shirt, all of which remind me that an actual human being strives and pulses behind the baton to create something beautiful.

 Which brings us to the concert program.
 I don’t know the Berg so I’ll let that one alone, except to say the soprano has a nice strong tone.
 The Zemlinsky encore?
 You clever lad.
-Your Ravel waltz is as tight as when you conducted it at the Royal College, here even more ravishing coming from a full orchestra.
+Your Ravel waltz is as tight as when you conducted it at the Royal College, here even more ravishing coming from a fuller orchestra.
 I’d also get a kick reading your markings for Strauss’s Die Fledermaus Overture—have never quite heard those musical values brought out before.
 Very yummy.